The following article:

 The above was largely covered – from a different perspective – in

-* The Daily * is a daily blogging and online marketing blog – via email to your inbox – available to email subscribers of
+* The Edge * is a regular blogging and online marketing blog – via email to your inbox – available on subscription.

 Mine has a twice-daily production-run –